CubeFlix/SkyBlockAutoBazaarTrader/README.md

 Download the script.

-Install pyautogui (pip install pyautogui) and python (https://www.python.org/).
+Install pyautogui (pip install pyautogui), keyboard (pip install keyboard), and python (https://www.python.org/).

 Enter the GUI for the bazaar, and open up the item you want to buy, and it's trading options.